Allow Web Console through Cloud Server Firewall after Firewall is installed

 Solution 2 - Use another Server's Web Console

-As part of the subscription with Linux Academy, we grant 6 slots for Cloud Servers.
+As part of the subscription with Linux Academy, we grant up to nine slots for Cloud Servers.
 This means you have extra in case you get locked out of one!
 You can use one of these extra slots to help open up the firewall on your locked Cloud Server.
 To do this, start the server as you normally would, then use ssh to connect to the blocked server.
 You can then run the steps in Solution 1 above to open the port on the firewall.

 In the example below, Server 3 is blocked and we are using Server 1 to unlock it.
 Both servers are CentOS 7 in this example, although we could use any distribution that supports the Web Console in place of Server 1.